Skip to content

 DBCrust analyzes your SQL statement in real-time to provide relevant suggestions based on the SQL clause you’re in:

--- After SELECT keyword, suggests columns, aggregates, and wildcards
+-- After SELECT keyword, suggests aggregates and wildcards

 SELECT [TAB]